 But ultimately this is not an essay about the virtues of monarchy.
 It is a warning, to make sure the practitioners of the social and human sciences are asking the right questions.
 My point is most certainly not that we should jettison liberal democracy and find ourselves a king.
 That would be making the very mistake, albeit in the opposite direction, I cautioned against above: focusing on the identity of rulers, rather than the quality of rule.
 Social theory, including political philosophy, bears greatest fruit when it eschews utopia and focuses on improvements in the quality of existing institutions, or in facilitating a transition to feasible alternatives.
 Looking for the one true theory of who ought to rule is pointless, simply because there is not, and cannot, be a right for some men to exercise dominion over others.
 Our responsibility is not to eliminate power, but to find ways to serve ends higher than its own appetites.
 Since there cannot be a right to rule, we’d best make sure that those who rule, rule well.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay is based on Mr. Salter’s scholarly paper, “Rights to the Realm: Reconsidering Western Political Development.”